-The Group issued three classes of preferred shares, convertible preferred shares A, the convertible preferred shares B and the convertible preferred shares C. The dividend preference is noncumulative and is only applicable when the general meeting of shareholder's decides to make a profit distribution (Note 12).
+The Group issued two classes of preferred shares, convertible preferred shares A and convertible preferred shares B. The dividend preference is noncumulative and is only applicable when the general meeting of shareholder's decides to make a profit distribution (Note 15).

-Convertible Preferred shares A, convertible preferred shares B and convertible preferred shares C
+Convertible Preferred shares A and convertible preferred shares B

-Preferred shares A, preferred shares B and preferred shares C have a dividend preference over ordinary shares.
-In addition, preferred shares A, preferred shares B and preferred shares C have an anti-dilution protection that is not applicable for ordinary shares.
-The anti-dilution protection is under the full control of the Group and does not affect the equity classification of the preferred shares A, preferred shares B and preferred shares C.
+Preferred shares A and preferred shares B have a dividend preference over ordinary shares.
+In addition, preferred shares A and preferred shares B have an anti-dilution protection that is not applicable for ordinary shares.
+The anti-dilution protection is under the full control of the Group and does not affect the equity classification of the preferred shares A and preferred shares B.

-Preferred shares A, preferred shares B and preferred shares C qualify as equity.
+Preferred shares A and preferred shares B both qualify as equity.
 Dividends paid on the preference shares are treated as profit appropriation.